linklord/portable-onion-router/README.md

 ## Overview

 The goal of this project was to build an inexpensive, ultra-portable router that transparently forces all traffic over the Tor network.
-This router is ideal when anonymity over the internet is a priority and you want to avoid making mistakes.
+This router is ideal when anonymity over the internet is a priority and you want to avoid making critical mistakes.

+The hardware used is a TP-Link TL-WR902AC Wireless Travel Router paired with a Hauwei E3372 LTE USB modem, both of which are widely available and inexpensive of as April 2020.
+The OpenWRT build for this project is configured to perform well on the router's limited memory profile (8MB flash/64MB RAM).
+The router has two wireless radios, so it's possible to configure the second as the WAN interface if using the USB modem isn't an option.

 This project was inspired by [grugq/portal](https://github.com/grugq/portal).